mysteriouspants/NSContainers-PrettyPrint/README.md

 * Well, it hasn't been rigorously tested.
 * String escaping isn't all the way there.
 There's a bunch of control characters which need to be escaped.
-* It doesn't dictionaries the same way that `NSDictionary` does; it's not a big deal, but it'd be nice to get closer to per-byte identicalness to the reference stuff.
+* It doesn't order dictionaries the same way that `NSDictionary` does; it's not a big deal, but it'd be nice.